kurickabides/react-dev-lib/README.md

 # React Components Lib

 ## Purpose:
 This will be a lib for building react components that can be reused in creating websites.
 This document will have the requirements for each component and the interfaces.
-These components will be used in the Ametritech Website and Emobilehealth
+These components will be used in the Ametritech Website,DabbedoutRacing and Emobilehealth

 # Header